TheDiamondPlayables/projects/README.md

 # Projects:
 This contains all releases I've ever made and am maintaining.
-The ones I have access to anyway.
+The ones I still have anyway.
 <br>They're all in a pretty neat format, so you can effectively download anything with ease if you know your way around the system.

 # Versioning: